-Jewelry clasps are an essential part of function and safety, and they also help to enhance the style of a piece.
-From lobster clasps to fish hooks, we give you the basics on all the different types of jewelry closures.
+Jewelry clasps are an important part of jewelry, they help to enhance the style of jewelry.
+From lobster clasps to fishhooks, we give you the basics of the different types of jewelry clasps.

 When you think of jewelry design, many components may come to mind: the type of jewelry, the metals, and gemstones designed, the wear resistance of the piece, etc. An essential element of necklaces and bracelets that many overlooks is the clasp.
 Jewelry clasps are an essential part of function and safety, and they also help to enhance the style of a piece.
 From lobster clasps to fish hooks, we give you the basics on all the different types of jewelry clasps.

 Jewelry clasp type: